trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 Use `getfattr -d /mountpoint/.mergerfs` or `xattr -l /mountpoint/.mergerfs` to see all supported keys.
-Some are informational and therefore read-only. `setxattr` will return EINVAL (invalid argument) on read-only keys.
+Some are informational and therefore read-only such as certain options which set FUSE options that can not be modified after setup. `setxattr` will return EINVAL (invalid argument) on read-only keys.

 #### Values